sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 5.3.2.Background Check Procedures

-All trusted personnel, except those working for external RAs,  have background checks before access is granted to Sectigo's systems.
+All trusted personnel, except those working for external RAs,  have background checks before access is granted to Sectigo's Certificate Systems.
 These checks may include, but are not limited to, verification of the individual's identity using a government issued photo ID, credit history, employment history, education, character references, social security number, criminal background, and a Companies House cross-reference to disqualified directors.

 ### 5.3.3.Training Requirements